nicolaspoulain/dotfiles/VimMyTips.md

 ------------------------- | ---------------------------------------------
-m{a-zA-Z}                 | set mark at cursor position (not a motion) '{a-z} '{A-Z0-9}          | jump to mark in buffer/ file where it was set '.     `.                 | jump to last modification line/position
+m{a-zA-Z}                 | set mark at cursor position (not a motion) '{a-z} '{A-Z0-9}          | jump to mark in buffer/ file where it was set '.     `.                 | jump to last modification line/t pont position
 :marks  : delmarks!       | list, delete current marks

                           | COMPLETE & SNIPPETS |ULTISNIPS| |SUPERTAB|